mikerabat/mrmath/readme.txt

 Rabatscher Michael - main windows and core development - contact via www.mrsoft.com William Cantrall - special thanks for making the library MacOs compatible.
+Gustav Kaiser - special thanks for implementing the PLS algorithm.

 // ###################################################################
 changelog:

+Date: 09.05.2017
+* New global subspace method used for regression: Partial Least Squares
+* Extended CCA to have a "project" function that allows to map inputs to predicted outputs (e.g. images to degree rotation)

 Date: 21.04.2017
 * Faster transposed matrix multiplication by reducing the steps in the inner loop